Aliases for NDUFA10 Gene

 GeneCards Summary for NDUFA10 Gene

 NDUFA10 (NADH:Ubiquinone Oxidoreductase Subunit A10) is a Protein Coding gene.
-Diseases associated with NDUFA10 include leigh syndrome and leigh syndrome with leukodystrophy.
-Among its related pathways are Metabolism and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
-GO annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and nucleoside kinase activity.
+Diseases associated with NDUFA10 include Mitochondrial Complex I Deficiency, Nuclear Type 22 and Leigh Syndrome With Leukodystrophy.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity and nucleoside kinase activity.
+An important paralog of this gene is DGUOK.

 Accessory subunit of the mitochondrial membrane respiratory chain NADH dehydrogenase (Complex I), that is believed not to be involved in catalysis.
 Complex I functions in the transfer of electrons from NADH to the respiratory chain.
 The immediate electron acceptor for the enzyme is believed to be ubiquinone.